NREL/EnergyPlus/doc/src/docs/EngineeringReference/13e-EncyclopaedicRefs.md

 <div>$$q = {\left( {\dot m{c_p}} \right)_{water}}\left( {{T_{wi}} - {T_{wo}}} \right)$$</div>

-where q is the energy transferred between the water loop and the building element, <span>$\dot m$</span> is the mass flow rate of the water, cp is the specific heat of the water, Twi is the inlet water temperature, and Two is the outlet water temperature.
+where q is the energy transferred between the water loop and the building element, <span>\(\dot m\)</span> is the mass flow rate of the water, cp is the specific heat of the water, Twi is the inlet water temperature, and Two is the outlet water temperature.

 The maximum amount of heat transfer that is possible according to the Second Law of Thermodynamics is: